 - attend (guest) lectures from experts from the business community, government bodies and NGOs

 - participate in a 3 day pressure cooker, during which students will work on real-life cases

 - integrate technological, economic, sustainability and developmental perspectives

 - put their acquired expertise into practice during a field assignment (internship) in the Netherlands or abroad.
-During the 2018-2020 editions our students have gone to work on challening projects in Kenya, Uganda, Suriname, Malaysia, Ghana, Suriname, Curacao and Cambodia.
-(Please read the corona proviso and latest updates here)
+During the 2018-2021 editions our students have gone to work on challening projects in Kenya, Uganda, Suriname, Malaysia, Ghana, Suriname, Curacao, Cambodia and The Netherlands.

 Join our program!